dojo/framework/docs/en/styling-and-theming/basic-usage.md

 ## Specifying a default application theme

-Using the [theme injector function](./supplemental.md#making-themeable-applications) to automatically provide a custom theme to all themeable widgets in an application:
+Using the theme injector function, [`registerThemeInjector()`](./supplemental.md#making-themeable-applications), to automatically provide a custom theme to all themeable widgets in an application:

 > src/main.tsx